One definition of assertiveness is being confident and direct in dealing with others.

 Aggressive people want to win at all costs.

-Passive people give in and are prepared to lose in order to keep the other person happy.
+Passive people give in and are prepared to lose to keep the other person happy.

 Here are some tips on becoming more assertive: